Developer Guide

 - A

-member to allow the application to easily store and display a formatted date. - A
+DocumentedDateobject has a privateLocalDatemember to allow the application to easily store and display a formatted date. - A

-constant is included as a member so that developers can tweak how the formatted date is shown to the users.
+DateTimeFormatterconstant is included as a member so that developers can tweak how the formatted date is shown to the users.

 Documented Date Child Classes

-object needs to be recurring, to check if the person’s birthday is occurring on the same day despite
+A BirthDate object needs to be recurring, to check if the person’s birthday is occurring on the same day despite

-needs to be a date that occurs in the past, and a ReminderDate
+being saved in a past year.
+A RecentDate needs to be a date that occurs in the past, and a ReminderDate needs to be

 a date that has not yet occurred.
-To model this more concretely, we implement some checks using the ParserUtil
+To model this more concretely, we implement some checks using the ParserUtil class.

-The three “date” type objects, are primarily created using static methods in the ParserUtil
+The three “date” type objects, are primarily created using static methods in the ParserUtil class.

-However, there are public constructors to create each BirthDate
+However, there are public constructors to create each BirthDate, RecentDate and ReminderDate object.
+This is to

 enable better testability.